Skip to contentPostalForm

 Key takeaways

-• Certified Mail records mailing, tracking, delivery, and signature events.
+• Certified Mail records mailing, tracking, and delivery or attempted-delivery events.

-• Electronic Return Receipt provides a downloadable signature record.
+• Electronic Return Receipt is the optional add-on that provides a downloadable signature record.

 • Use it when you need proof of delivery for legal, business, or compliance notices.